leios/Fable.jl/docs/src/layering.md

 ## Shader Layers

 Shader Layers are a bit more complicated than Color Layers, but are ultimately user-specified functions spread across an image.
-So, let's say the user specified the following `FractalUserMethod`:
+So, let's say the user specified the following `FableUserMethod`:

 ```
 radial = @fum function radial(y, x; origin = (0,0))